Best tech deals from Amazon's Big Spring Sale

 As a participant in multiple affiliate marketing programs, Localish will earn a commission for certain purchases.
 See full disclaimer below*

-Amazon's Big Spring sale is live right now through March 25th and one of the biggest categories seeing the steepest discounts is tech.
+Amazon's Big Spring sale is live only through tonight and one of the biggest categories seeing the steepest discounts is tech.
 We've rounded up the can't-miss tech deals below from the sale line right now.
 These include Apple AirPods Pro (2nd Gen) under $200, and Insignia TVs from just $80.
 The best part?
 You don't have to be a prime member to shop these deals.

 Each of these deals are live for a limited time only, so get shopping now before they sell out.